reprv/autoinvisily/readme.txt

-This progme is to make an exe of program written in cx-freeze
+This program is to make an exe of program written in cx-freeze